coursera79/getdatacourseproject/CodeBook.md

-fBodyGyro.std.X         Average for this subject and activity   numeric, range -1 to 1 fBodyGyro.std.Y         of the standard deviation of the fBodyGyro.std.Z         fBodyGuro feature, with a separate
+fBodyGyro.std.X         Average for this subject and activity   numeric, range -1 to 1 fBodyGyro.std.Y         of the standard deviation of the fBodyGyro.std.Z         fBodyGyro feature, with a separate
                         column per dimension.

 fBodyAccMag.std         Average for this subject and activity   numeric, range -1 to 1